 resolve the matter at this step, you may (optionally) make a formal

 regrade request.
-This must be made within 12 hours of the
+This must be made within the

-To make such a request you must email the Chief-Grader-TA with a subject line that says something like "Formal regrade request for HW1", give evidence of having tried to resolve the matter with the graders, and say why you still feel something is wrong.
-The chief-grader or the professor will then make a final determination.
-Please note that if you make a formal regrade request then the chief grader ot the professor may regrade your entire homework and they typically have stricter standards than the graders.
+To make such a request you must email the Head-TA (Anup Joshi) with a subject line that says something like "Formal regrade request for HW1", give evidence of having tried to resolve the matter with the graders, and say why you still feel the grading is not fair.
+The Head-TA, in consultation with the professor, will then make a final determination.
+Please note that if you make a formal regrade request then the Head-TA ot the professor may regrade your entire homework and they typically have stricter standards than the graders.

 - Collaboration on Written Homework

 - When working on homework problems, you may collaborate and discuss with the course staff and other students enrolled in this term's offering of this course (and not with any other persons).
-However, when you prepare the final draft of your solutions, you must work entirely by yourself and write answers in your own words.
+However, when you write the solutions, you must work entirely on your own and write the answers in your own words.
 At the top of your submission, you must list all people you collaborated with, received help from, or gave help to.
 If you did the entire homework on your own, you must state that in writing.

-- When working on homework problems, you may consult this course's website, any handouts given out in class, any discussions on this course's piazza forum, the two recommended textbooks for this course, and your own notes.
+- When working on homework problems, you may consult this course's website, any handouts given out in class, any discussions on this course's piazza forum, the two recommended textbooks for this course, and your own notes from this class.
 Consulting any other sources is forbidden, unless the professor has made an exception in writing.
 You should take a look at Dartmouth's Sources and Citations.